stang91/Work-Day-Scheduler-/README.md

 ## What-I-would-like-to-do-or-try

 I would like to improve on this code because I feel that I can still tweek it a little more my gut says that it's not clean enough.

-My brother, Sam Tang, recommended using switch statement to write the time logic.
-I think he is right with his recommendation since it would look cleaner and simpler for the statement instead of nesting the ifs and elses since its just one liners ifs and elses.

 <code>